dis-sg/dis-sg.github.io/_mascotdex/ottie.md

 mascot-type: Otter
 mascot-owner: People’s Association
 mascot-cause: [Environment]
-mascot-creator: [Unknown]
+mascot-creator: [Oxygen Studio Designs]
 mascot-status: Active
 mascot-family:
 ---

 Ottie is a mascot of PAssion Wave, a network of water sports and recreational centers managed by the People's Association.
-Introduced in 2014 as part of Project Blue WaVe, Ottie was designed to promote environmental conservation and encourage community engagement in keeping Singapore's waterways clean.
+Designed by <a href="https://www.oxygensd.com/water-venture-comic-illustration/" target="_blank">Oxygen Studio Designs</a> and introduced in 2014 as part of Project Blue WaVe, Ottie promotes environmental conservation and encourage community engagement in keeping Singapore's waterways clean.
 The smooth-coated otter was chosen due to its natural association with aquatic environments, making it an ideal symbol for water-related activities and environmental stewardship.

 <figure>
 <img src="https://i.imgur.com/yIU5xUO.jpg" alt="">